 One of the Board's key functions is informed oversight of the Company's risk management process.
 The Board does not have a standing risk management committee, but administers this oversight function directly through the Board as a whole, as well as through various standing Board committees that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure, including a determination of the nature and level of risk appropriate for the Company.
-Our Audit Committee has the responsibility to oversee the Company's enterprise risk management program, including cybersecurity risks; to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken; and to monitor compliance with legal and regulatory requirements.
-Our Nominating and Corporate Governance Committee oversees and reviews with management the Company's major governance risk exposures and the steps management has taken to monitor or mitigate such exposures, including our procedures and any related policies with respect to risk assessment and risk management, as well as our governance structure and Board succession risks.
-Our Compensation Committee reviews our compensation practices and policies as they relate to risk management and risk-taking incentives, to determine whether such compensation policies and practices are reasonably likely to have a material adverse effect on the Company, and monitors and oversees efforts to mitigate management succession risks.
-The Nominating and Corporate Governance Committee also oversees risks related to environmental, social, and governance issues.
-The entire Board meets with senior management periodically, and the applicable Board committees meet periodically with the employees responsible for risk management in the committees' respective areas of oversight.
-Both the Board as a whole and the various standing committees receive periodic reports from employees responsible for risk management, as well as incidental reports as matters may arise.
+Our Audit Committee has the responsibility to oversee the Company's enterprise risk management program, including cybersecurity risks; to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures; and to monitor compliance with legal and regulatory requirements.
+Our Nominating and Corporate Governance Committee oversees and reviews with management the Company's major governance risk exposures and the steps management has taken to monitor or mitigate such exposures, as well as our governance structure and Board succession risks.
+Our Compensation Committee reviews our compensation practices and policies as they relate to risk management and risk-taking incentives to determine whether such compensation policies and practices are reasonably likely to have a material adverse effect on the Company.
+It also monitors and oversees efforts to mitigate management succession risks.
+The entire Board meets with senior management periodically, and the applicable Board committees meet periodically with the employees responsible for risk management, as well as incidental reports as matters may arise.
 It is the responsibility of the committee chairs to report findings regarding material risk exposures to the Board as quickly as possible.